ICI3D/ICI3D.github.io/daidd/index.md

 [Request for Applications »](./rfa "Request for Applications"){:class="btn btn-{{page.alerttype}} btn-lg btn-rounded-3x"}
 {%endif%}

+## Objectives

+The Clinic on Dynamical Approaches to Infectious Disease Data (DAIDD) aims to provide participants with:

+-	An understanding of dynamic principles and their role in the epidemiology of infectious diseases
+-	A familiarity with diverse modeling frameworks
+-	Guided experience with construction of simple models
+-	A conceptual framework for fitting models to data
+-	Experience creating a model world to address a research question
+-	A set of identified resources for continued learning

 ## Intended audience

 This clinic targets public health researchers and population biologists interested in studying infectious diseases.